 Push-up bras are designed to accentuate the breasts.
 They lift and separate the breasts to make them more noticeable.
 Lots of people wear push-up bras with low-cut shirts or dresses because they can exaggerate a person’s cleavage.
 Push-up bras have an underwire for support, and usually some padding to help shape and accentuate.
 A common variation of the push-up bra is the balconette bra, which gives the tops of the breasts a rounded look.
 Some people find push-up bras uncomfortable for long-term use.
 But if you want to show off your breasts, a push-up bra can help!

 Convertible and strapless bras are bras that can be worn with strapless clothing.
 Strapless bras do not have straps that go over the shoulders.
 Convertible bras have straps, but the straps can be removed or repositioned as needed.
 They also feature underwires and padding for support.

 Mastectomy bras are bras with foam or silicone padding sewn in to approximate the shape of a breast (or breasts).
 They are marketed towards people who have had breasts removed due to cancer.
 However, there are companies that make mastectomy-style bras for trans women and transfeminine people, too!

 Taking your measurements

 Bra sizing is notoriously tricky!
-Bra sizing isn’t consistent from brand to brand.
-And a lot of bras are made with only one type of body in mind.
+For starters, isn’t consistent from brand to brand.
+And, a lot of bras are made with only one type of body in mind.
 That being said, there are some tricks that can help you find the right fit!